-We are preparing for 2024 Budget.
-Sam Zafuto is coming on as a fiscal supervisor serving the health department and social services.
-Right now we have approximately 17 unfilled positions, 7 of those are nurses.
 We have tentatively decided to eliminate 4 of those positions: epidemiology manager, homemaker, and two nurse positions.
-We abviously have specific shallonges with purse retestion and recruitment.
-We are working with positions.
 We obviously have specific challenges with nurse retention and recruitment.
 We are working with Human Resources and the Sheriff to offer hazard pay for our jail nurses as we must continue to provide these state mandated services.
 We just lost a nurse at the jail who took a higher paying job.